-Cassandra Levi has traveled all over Asia.
-She talks to us about why you would put Asia onto your travel list and especially why you should try living in Asia for a while.
+Cassandra Levi has lived and traveled all over Asia.
+She talks to us about why you should put Asia onto your travel list and especially why you should try living in Asia for a while.

-“Once a year, go someplace you’ve never been before,” said the Dalai Lama, yet for me, once wasn’t enough - and that is why I decided to become a flight attendant.
+“Once a year, go someplace you’ve never been before,” said the Dalai Lama, yet for me, once wasn’t enough – and that is why I decided to become a flight attendant.
 I knew that life in an office wasn’t for me.
-As a diplomat’s daughter, I was used to the promise of new beginnings, and my many moves as a child led me to easily become bored almost as soon as I started feeling really comfortable in a city.
-Soon after my training, I was hired by one of Asia’s busiest airlines, and as a result, I have been to almost all major destinations - including South Korea, Malaysia, Japan, Vietnam, Singapore, Hong Kong, Thailand, the Philippines, Indonesia, and India.
+As a diplomat’s daughter, I was used to the promise of new beginnings.
+My many moves as a child led me to easily become bored almost as soon as I started feeling really comfortable in a city.
+Soon after my training, I was hired by one of Asia’s busiest airlines.
+As a result, I have been to almost all major destinations – including South Korea, Malaysia, Japan, Vietnam, Singapore, Hong Kong, Thailand, the Philippines, Indonesia, and India.
 Each had its own charm and each left an imprint on my heart that is difficult to express in its entirety.
-When it comes to travel, it’s all in the doing.
+When it comes to living and travelling in Asia, it’s all in the doing.

 Asia has a fascinating appeal from a variety of perspectives – including its culture, gastronomy, and philosophy.
 Of the many cuisines I have sampled, one of my favourites is undoubtedly Filipino cuisine, which bears a lovely blend of influences from China, Malaysia, and Singapore.
 In the Philippines, eating is a national pastime, and malls, elegant restaurants, and outdoor spots on the street alike entice you with a host of dishes made with ingredients like coconut, tamarind, and unique vegetables such as okra or amargoso.
 One experience you cannot miss out on if you make it to Manila is a kamayan feast.
 This involves a feast of different foods (think a pork adobo, garlic rice, crisp suckling pig, vegetables cooked in coconut milk, and more) served over banana leaves.
 The key is to enjoy the entire meal with your hands, and you’d be surprised at how adept you become in no time at all.